CohumanSpace/digimon-engine/CODE_OF_CONDUCT.md

 - Warnings from senior trainers
 - Temporary suspension of DigiDevice privileges
 - Referral to the Digital World Council
+- In severe cases, confinement in the Digital Prison Ward guarded by MetalTyrannomon and SkullGreymon.

 ## Contact